arktypeio/arktype/pkgs/model/README.md

 ## Start quick ⏱️

 This snippet will give you an idea of `@re-/model` syntax, but the best way to get a feel for it is in a live editor.
-Try messing around with the `user` definition in <a href="https://redo.dev/docs/model/intro#start-quick-%EF%B8%8F" target="_blank">our demo</a> or paste it in your own editor and see how the type hints help guide you in the right direction.
+Try messing around with the `user` definition in [our demo](https://redo.dev/docs/model/intro#start-quick-%EF%B8%8F) or paste it in your own editor and see how the type hints help guide you in the right direction.

 ```ts
 import { create } from "@re-/model"